jha-121/Documantation/Readme.md

 ```
 ###  The lang Attribute
       You should always include the lang attribute inside the <html> tag, to declare the language of the Web page.
-      This is meant to assist search engines and browsers.

       **The following example specifies English as the language:**
 ```jsx
            <!DOCTYPE html>